 I feel like a fall dessert really isn’t complete unless there’s a giant dollop of whipped cream on top!
-Like this amazing pumpkin pie, this pecan pie and these baked apples just scream out for whipped cream!

 I love the stuff in the tub as much as the next person, but making your own whipped cream is such a great way to add a homemade touch to your desserts!
 This cinnamon whipped cream just makes it extra special!

-it’s super easy and only requires four ingredients!
+It’s super easy and only requires four ingredients!

 You’ll need the following ingredients to make this delicious Cinnamon Whipped Cream: